 Its versatility allows it to be used for backyard floors, walkways, walls, and edging.
 It works well with both formal and rustic landscape or hardscape components and different house designs.
 Different aesthetics can be achieved by using different brick bonding or patterns, such as herringbone, running bond, and jack-on-jack.

 Clay brick is a tried-and-true backyard construction material with a distinct appearance that works well with traditional and contemporary design.

 Bricks usually retain their rich, warm color over time, and because of their convenient weight and size, putting them in a backyard is a do-it-yourself project.
 Brick pavers can be laid easily on a dry bed of sand without the use of mortar.

-Brick pavers adaptability appeals to homeowners since it can be arranged in a variety of patterns, ranging from rectangular to spherical.
-Reclaimed brick pavers have increased in favor as a result of its “green” status and unique appearance, despite the fact that it is often more expensive.
+Brick pavers’ adaptability appeals to homeowners since it can be arranged in a variety of patterns, ranging from rectangular to spherical.
+Reclaimed brick pavers have increased in favor as a result of their “green” status and unique appearance, despite the fact that it is often more expensive.